 Your radiographer might ask you to change into a hospital gown.
-You have to remove any jewellery and other metal objects such as hair clips.
+You have to remove any jewellery and other metal objects such as hair clips, coins, belts and a wired bra.
 Metal interferes with the images created by the scanner.

 The radiotracer is a radioactive sugar.
 The one commonly used is called FDG (fluorodeoxyglucose).
 Cancer cells are very active when they are growing and reproducing in a specific area.
 They need energy to grow.
 So, active cancer cells take up the FDG which then shows up brighter on the scan.

 In the scanning room

 Your radiographer takes you into the scanning room.
 The PET machine is large and shaped like a doughnut.